Mevedia/Source/README.md

 ### Import from global object / window

+Handled for all supported containers.
+The global object is available as `Source.global`.
 By appending the name of the object after the path, like:
 `jquery.js jQuery`